• Recipes

 How To Harvest Blueberries?

-How to harvest blueberries
+How to Harvest Blueberries

 Blueberries can be harvested by hand or with a machine.
 If harvesting by hand, simply pinch the berry between your thumb and forefinger and pull it off the stem.
 If harvesting with a machine, there are many different types available.
 Choose the type that will work best for your needs.